kumavis/ethereumjs-lib/README.md

 `-a` runs all the tests
 `-s` runs all the state tests
 `-v` runs all the VM tests
-`-r` runs a VM tests given a string which defines the test
+`-r` runs a state test given a string which defines the test
 `--vmtrace <filename>` dumps a json VM trace to a file for VM and State tests

 In addition you can select specific VM and State tests with the following options